WHEN TO COME TO PARIS?

 The bus remains undoubtedly the most pleasant means of transport to discover Paris, but also the slowest.

-Bus 42 allows you to discover the beautiful neighbourhoods of the right bank.
+Bus 42 allows you to discover the beautiful districts of the right bank.
 From the Champs de Mars to the Opera via the Alma bridge, the Avenue Montaigne, the Champs Elysées, the Concorde, the Madeleine and the Opera.

 Our favourite line, the 69 bus between Bastille and Champ-de-Mars: this line crosses Paris from east to west and allows you to see the Bastille, the Marais, the Châtelet, the Louvre, the Quays, the Musée d'Orsay, the Invalides, the Champ-de-Mars and the Eiffel Tower.